 "Having reassessed the market, we quickly realized that Dynatrace was the only provider able to offer the level of visibility that we needed."

 Bond International Software (Bond) is a world leader in the provision of staffing and recruitment software for in-house recruitment teams and external consultancies of all sizes.
-Headquartered in the United Kingdom, Bond also has offices in the United States, Australia, South Africa, Peru, Japan, Singapore, China and Hong Kong – with a global team of nearly 500 employees and over 10,500 customers.
+Headquartered in the United Kingdom, Bond also has offices in the United States, Australia, South Africa, Peru, Japan, Singapore, and China—with a global team of nearly 500 employees and over 10,500 customers.

 The core solution in Bond’s portfolio is Adapt, a staffing and recruitment software system that currently has over 140,000 users.
 Initially available exclusively on premise, Adapt was later released as a Software-as-a-Service (SaaS) solution, which now accounts for around 40% of deployments.
 The software helps recruitment teams to manage the entire candidate placement cycle, from the posting of vacancies and the receipt of CVs, through all interview processes to final placement.